godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 base, bone tip, and target.

 The rotation axis is easily calculated using the cross-product of the bone vector and the target vector.
-The rotation in this case will be always in positive direction.
+The rotation, in this case, will always be in the positive direction.
 If ``t`` is the Transform which we get from the get_bone_global_pose() function, the bone vector is